fbpx

 It is normal to set up the base camp at around 5,600m, followed by four more camps before reaching the top.
 Camp 1 is at 6,100m, camp 2 is at 6500m, camp 3 is at 7400m, and camp 4 is at 7800m.
 Before the ascent, Makalu Top can climb Baruntse peak a acclimatize or just rest and up and down around the Makalu base camp territory

-When is the right time to go on an expedition to Makalu?
+When is the right time to go for Makalu Expedition?

 Makalu’s prime climbing season is affected by shifting temperatures in the Himalayas, which are unpredictable and extreme.
 The most ideal time to climb Mount Makalu is in spring and autumn.
 The weather and temperature are ideal for the Makalu Expedition.
 The spring season begins in April and lasts until May, while the autumn season begins in September and ends in November.
 During these seasons, there is no risk of snowfall or rainfall.
 You can enjoy mountain climbing in the beauty of nature with blooming flowers and clear skies.